hiraditya/std-benchmark/README.md

 A benchmark for c/c++ standard library algorithms.
 Please contact me if you would like to contribute to this project.

-Dependencies:
+**DEPENDENCIES**
-CMake 2.8 or higher
+- CMake 2.8 or higher
-Since this is a standard library benchmark, you need a compiler toolchain to benchmark.
+- Since this is a standard library benchmark, you need a compiler toolchain to benchmark.
-A C++ compiler with C++11 support google-benchmark (added as a submodule)
+- A C++ compiler with C++11 support
+- google-benchmark (added as a submodule)

-To download the google-benchmark submodule run the following command in the project root. git submodule update --recursive --remote
+        To download the google-benchmark submodule run the following command in the project root.

-How to build on Windows with MSVC
+        `git submodule update --recursive --remote`

+**BUILDING ON LINUX, MAC**
+mkdir $SRC/build
+cd $SRC/build
+cmake ..
+cmake --build .

+**BUILDING WITH VISUAL STUDIO**
 Install CMake
 cd build
 cmake ..